Azure/data-product-batch/README.md

  - [Sql Elastic Pool](https://docs.microsoft.com/en-us/azure/azure-sql/database/elastic-pool-overview)
  - [BigData Pool](https://docs.microsoft.com/en-us/sql/big-data-cluster/concept-data-pool?view=sql-server-ver15)

+For more details regarding the services which will be deployed, please check [Domains](https://github.com/Azure/Enterprise-Scale-Analytics/blob/main/docs/03-datalandingzones/05-domains.md).

 You have two options for deploying this reference architecture:
 1. Use the `Deploy to Azure` Button or